-The Haldenstrasse
+Haldenstrasse

-The foundation of the Beau Séjours 1922
+The founding of Beau Séjour in 1922

-In 1922, our beautiful hotel was finally named Hotel-Pension Beau-Séjour au Lac.
-It is one of the few small hotels that have survived all the crises of the hotel industry unscathed.
+In 1922, our beautiful hotel was finally named "Hotel-Pension Beau-Séjour au Lac".
+It is one of the few small hotels that have come out of all the crises to hit the hotel industry unscathed.

 The Carl-Spitteler-Quai directly in front of the Beau Séjour